Aramaic: Grammar

-As with other Semitic languages, Aramaic morphology (the way words are formed) is based on the consonantal root.
+As in other Semitic languages, Aramaic morphology (the way words are formed) is based on the consonantal root.
 The root generally consists of two or three consonants and has a basic meaning, for example, כת״ב k-t-b has the meaning of 'writing'.
 This is then modified by the addition of vowels and other consonants to create different nuances of the basic meaning: